admirerbrown/capstone-one/README.md

 ## Acknowledgments

 - Hat tip to Microverse for providing the resources that enabled me to do this work
+- Speacial credits to @ 2015 Creative Commons Korea for providing this amazing behance design.

 ## License